 10. Robola Winery

 The journey through the countryside alone is worth the visit to the Robola Winery.
-The most mountainous of the Ionian islands, Kefalonia hosts some of the most important vineyards in Greece.
-The Cephalonia Robola Wine Cooperative is the largest producer on the island.
+Being the most mountainous of the Ionian islands, Kefalonia hosts some of the most important vineyards in Greece.
+The Cephalonia Robola Wine Cooperative is the largest producer on the island. Â

 Set on a slight incline, the winery offers a scenic panorama of the valley.
-It is a 20-minute drive from the capital of Argostoli in the Robola Zone and opens to the public on weekdays for free tastings and purchase.
+It is a 20-minute drive from the capital of Argostoli in the Robola Zone and opens to the public on weekdays for free tastings and purchases.